Jets defensive tackle Quinnen Williams warms up before a preseason...

 Jets defensive tackle Quinnen Williams warms up before a preseason game against the Giants, Saturday, Aug.24, 2024.
 Credit: Noah K. Murray

 Quinnen Williams is coming off one of his strongest performances in a while, having recorded 1.5 sacks with two quarterback hits and a tackle for a loss against the Patriots on Sunday.
-After something of a slow start to this season he’s been heading in this direction lately, with 15 pressures since Week 5, tied for the second most among defensive tackles in that span.
+After something of a slow start to this season he’s been heading in this direction lately, with 15 pressures since Week 5, tied for the second-most among defensive tackles in that span.
 And on Thursday night when the Jets host the Texans he’ll be going against an offensive line that is among the softest in the league at protecting up the middle.
-Houston’s interior offensive linemen have allowed 79 pressures this season, fourth-most in the NFL.
+Houston’s interior linemen have allowed 79 pressures this season, fourth-most in the NFL.

-“I'm just doing the necessary things we can do as a defensive line, especially with dominating the line of scrimmage, making knockbacks upfront, and just being disruptive upfront,” Williams said just a few weeks ago.
+“I’m just doing the necessary things we can do as a defensive line, especially with dominating the line of scrimmage, making knock-backs up front, and just being disruptive up front,” Williams said just a few weeks ago.

 He said he wanted to change the role of his position group in the defense “to playmakers instead of placeholders” and he’s clearly done that.
+“This is definitely a key emphasis for the future to be dominating the line of scrimmage and being playmakers up front,” he said.

 All of it means this could be one of those games where Williams truly puts his stamp on the outcome.